Mirnamo/Tic-Tac-Toe-simple_version/README.md

 ## Files Included

 - `tic_tac_toe.py`: Contains the Python code for the Tic-Tac-Toe game.
-- `README.md`: This file, containing information about the game and how to run it.
+- `README.md`: This file, contains information about the game and how to run it.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.

----

-Feel free to customize this README file further based on additional features, instructions, or any other relevant information about your game.